Libyan National Army: Allies

-Haftar and the LNA is de facto backed by the governments of Egypt, Russia and the United Arab Emirates.
+Haftar and the LNA is de facto backed by the governments of Egypt, Saudi Arabia, Russia and the United Arab Emirates.
 France has also provided tacit backing for Haftars forces.
 France carried out unprecedented air strikes by its Airforce on Chadian opposition fighters, which are LNA's biggest opponents.
 This resulted in a public dispute with Italy, which is supporting the Government of National Accord (GNA) in Tripoli.

 Russia is Haftar's most committed ally.
 In May 2020 the US Africa Command (AFRICOM) stated that Russia had deployed at least 14 MiG planes to the country.
 The plans were supported by private military contractors of Wagner Group and supporting the LNA.
+In addition, an unknown quantity of Sukhoi Su-24 aircraft were supplied by Russia to the LNA, these are operated by Russian mercenaries.